 Why Do I Have a Ginger Beard?

-Ever wondered why your natural hair colour is brown or blonde, but your facial hair and beard grows with a ginger tinge?
+Ever wondered why your natural head hair colour is brown or blonde, but your facial hair and beard grows with a ginger tinge?
 Your eyes aren’t playing tricks on you – ginger beards are super common – regardless of your hair colour!

 Why Do Beards Go Ginger?